-Example 15 includes the subject matter of example 14, wherein the instructions further cause the one or more processing units to: receive a second request from a second client for at least one of the one or more data attributes associated with the first dynamically-charging temporally unique identifier during the first time period; determine that the second request is authorized; and grant the ability of second client to determine the requested one or more data attributes associated with the first dynamically-changing temporally unique identifier during the first time period.
+Example 15 includes the subject matter of example 14, wherein the instructions further cause the one or more processing units to: receive a second request from a second client for at least one of the one or more data attributes associated with the first dynamically-changing temporally unique identifier during the first time period; determine that the second request is authorized; and grant the ability of second client to determine the requested one or more data attributes associated with the first dynamically-changing temporally unique identifier during the first time period.

-Example 16 includes the subject matter of example 12, wherein the instructions further cause the one or more processing units to: associate a first dynamically-changing temporally unique identifier of the one or more dynamically-changing temporally unique identifiers with a second data subject during a second time period.
+Example 16 includes the subject matter of example 12, wherein the instructions further cause the one or more processing units to: associate a first dynamically-changing temporally unique identifier of the one or more dynamicallychanging temporally unique identifiers with a second data subject during a second time period.

-Example 17 includes the subject matter of example 12, wherein the instructions further cause the one or more processing units to: associate a first dynamically-changing temporally unique identifier of the one or more dynamically-changing temporally unique identifiers with a second data subject during the first time period.
+Example 17 includes the subject matter of example 12, wherein the instructions further cause the one or more processing units to: associate a first dynamically-changing temporally unique identifier of the one or more dynamicallychanging temporally unique identifier with a second data subject during the first time period.

-Example 18 includes the subject matter of example 12, wherein the instructions further cause the one or more processing units to: associate, in response to the first request, a second dynamically-changing temporally unique identifier of the one or more dynamically-changing, temporally unique identifiers with the first data subject; generate second time period data, wherein the second time period data comprises information defining a second time period during which the second dynamically-changing temporally unique identifier may be used to identify the first data subject; store, in at one of the one or more memory elements, the second dynamically-changing temporally unique identifier, and second time period data; and send the second dynamically-changing temporally unique identifier to the first client.
+Example 18 includes the subject matter of example 12, wherein the instructions further cause the one or more processing units to: associate, in response to the first request, a second dynamically-changing temporally unique identifier of the one or more dynamically-changing, temporally unique identifiers with the first data subject; generate second time period data, wherein the second time period data comprises information defining a second time period during which the second dynamically-changing temporally unique identifier may be used to identify the first data subject; store, in at least one of the one or more memory elements, the second dynamically-changing temporally unique identifier, and second time period data; and send the second dynamically-changing temporally unique identifier. period data; and send the second dynamically-changing temporally unique identifier.